craftykate/explore-artists/README.md

 ## To Do
 **Similar Artist Page**
+* Jump to top of page when loading after search
 * Style similar main artist's genre section on similar artist page
 * Add artist picture to main artist on similar artist page
 * Clicking a similar artist redoes search